Prize-hunting in Princeton

 Shopper contemplate cockscomb celosia and lilies at the flea market.

-In a recession, people still like to shop, even if they can't spend much.
+In an up-and-down economy, people still like to shop, even if they can't spend much.

-"Some people really get excited about the shopping, but for others, it's kind of entertaining just to walk the aisles and see what's there,'' says Ron Calbaum, president of the chamber of commerce.
+"Some people really get excited about the shopping, but for others, it's kind of entertaining just to walk the aisles and see what's there,'' said Ron Calbaum of the chamber of commerce.
 Calbaum says he looks for tools; his grandson looks for dinosaurs.

 Thousands of people stream into Princeton on sunny Saturdays, providing part of the show.
 Think looking at stuff in flea markets is pretty fun?
 Try watching the people who look at the stuff.